Cosmian/mse-app-demo/sentiment_analysis/README.md

 $ openssl s_client -showcerts -connect $APP_DOMAIN_NAME:443 </dev/null 2>/dev/null | openssl x509 -outform PEM > cert.pem
 ```

-check that it runs in an Intel SGX enclave (not checking code fingerprint):
+You can also get the certificate and check it using:

 ```console
 $ mse verify $APP_DOMAIN_NAME